MechSimulator

 What is the Vapor Compression Refrigeration Cycle?

-The compressor raises the pressure and temperature of the refrigerant vapor.
-The condenser rejects heat to the surroundings as the refrigerant condenses from vapor to liquid.
-The expansion valve (throttling device) reduces pressure in an isenthalpic process, producing a cold two-phase mixture.
-The evaporator absorbs heat from the cooled space as the refrigerant boils.
-The Coefficient of Performance (COP = Qevap/Wcomp) measures the cycle's efficiency.
+The compressor raises pressure and temperature of refrigerant vapor — this is the work input (Wcomp).
+The condenser rejects heat QH to the surroundings as refrigerant condenses to liquid.
+The expansion valve drops pressure isenthalpically, producing a cold two-phase mixture.
+The evaporator absorbs heat QL from the cooled space as refrigerant evaporates.
+COP = Qevap / Wcomp measures overall efficiency.